polyglotdev/udemy-docker-mastery/Docker.md

   - Encrypted by default on disk (1.13+)
   - No Need for another keu/value system to hold orchestration state/secrets
   - Replicates logs amongst Managers via mutual TLS in "control plane"

+> When you are looking at the replicas in the swarm the first number represents how many are actually running and the second number represents how many are desired.